stanford-futuredata/gavel/EXPERIMENTS.md

 Gavel's heterogeneity-aware policies and scheduling mechanism can be evaluated either in simulation or on a physical cluster.

 The evaluation in the paper largely shows results on a simulated cluster.
+We provide a JSON file with measured throughputs for the target workloads used in our experiments at `simulation_throughputs.json`.
 Experiments are run from the `scheduler/` sub-directory.

 ### Figure 8: Least Attained Service Policy on Continuous-Single Trace